MSc in Social Data Science

 Your statement will be assessed for:

-• evidence of aptitude using specific social science theories
+- evidence of aptitude applying social science theories to empirical often large-scale data;

-Your statement should focus on your academic achievements and research interests rather than personal achievements, interests and aspirations.
-When discussing the research of others you do not need to provide full references, but please be specific.
+Your response should focus on your academic achievements and research interests, rather than personal interests and aspirations.
+Given the required brevity, when referencing citations in line you do not need to provide the full references as part of your response to either question.

 Written work: